 …and we need YOU to tell them!

 We want people reflected on our bookshelves and in the display cases, we want many different voices telling stories and we want to connect inspiring women from the past with the next generations.
 In other words, we need YOU to shape our displays and choose the artefacts from our collections that tell some of these stories.
-We are looking for a group of up to 12-15 women to be our volunteer Community Curators.
-We want women who are up for quite literally making an exhibition of themselves.
+In April 2017 we put out a call for a group of up to 12-15 women to be our volunteer Community Curators.
+We wanted women who are up for quite literally making an exhibition of themselves and we were not disappointed.
+We now have a dynamic group of Community Curators who meet regularly to take part in activities such as

-- Get exclusive behind-the-scenes access to our stores and our experts
+- Exclusive behind-the-scenes access to our stores and our experts

-- Explore our museum, archive and library collections in depth
+- Exploring our museum, archive and library collections in depth

-- Go on outings to exhibitions and museums for inspiration
+- Outings to exhibitions and museums for inspiration

-- Learn the basics of museum work from collections care to exhibitions
+- Learning the basics of museum work from collections care to exhibitions

-- Choose and interpret what to showcase in our exhibition
+- Choosing and interpreting what to showcase in our exhibition

-- Play detective and research the hidden histories of the artefacts going on display
+- Playing detective and researching the hidden histories of the artefacts going on display

-- Digitise material to include on our website and online catalogue
+- Digitising material to include on our website and online catalogue